|

 Sets the name of the ticket file for user authentication.

 Sets Sieve debug flags.
-See Logging and Debugging, for a detailed description.
+See Logging and debugging, for a detailed description.

 If bool is ‘true’, log all executed actions.